schlagert/bootstrap/README.md

 * `{secondary_ports, [inet:port_number()]}`

-  Specified additional listen ports.
+  Specifies additional listen ports.
 This feature is necessary if the system involves more than one node per host, since there's no common way to listen on the same network port from multiple processes.
 For each additional node per host another network port is required.
 E.g. if a system has a host with three